Yord/shargs-example-sync-deepthought/README.md

-shargs-example-deepthought is a sample application of [shargs][shargs] 🦈.
+shargs-example-sync-deepthought is a sample application of [shargs][shargs] 🦈.

 See the [`shargs` github repository][shargs] for more details!